mybest

 Jigsaws That Are Easy to Handle Cut Quickly and Prevent Slips

-We graded each product on how well it could cut both curved lines and straight lines into 3/8-by-one-and-a-half-inch plywood and two-by-four beams.
-After testing them all, we found that some shook hard enough to be a hindrance or weren't good for making minute adjustments.
-Even for those with similar strokes per minute data given by the makers, we noticed a difference in their effectiveness due to varying ease of use.
+We graded each product on how well it could cut both curved lines and straight lines into ⅜ x 1 ½ inch plywood and 2x4 beams.
+After testing them all, we found that some shook hard enough to be a hindrance or weren't good for making small adjustments.
+Even for those with data given by the makers, we noticed a difference in their effectiveness and ease of use.

-Jigsaws that were easy to handle maintained cutting speed while allowing for smooth changes in direction and ultimately saved time.
-Those that weren't as easy to control felt as if they moved of their own accord and cut in uneven patterns, which meant we needed to slow down in order to get the finish we wanted and lost efficiency.
+Jigsaws that were easy to handle maintained cutting speed while allowing for smooth changes in direction and ultimately saving time.
+The jigsaws that weren't as easy to control felt as if they moved of their own accord and cut in uneven patterns.
+We needed to slow down in order to get the finish we wanted and lost efficiency.

 Since we didn't find a connection between a jigsaw's ease of use and the maker's official data on functions, voltage and stroke speed, consider using our guide to help you choose one that's easiest to manipulate.